-The Wind Farm Challenge report used sea-floor geology as one of the environmental parameters to assess the suitability of an area of seabed for the construction and running of a wind farm and its likely energy, noting that such data would only be expected to provide an initial impression of a site's suitability and that more accurate data would be gathered from potential sites following the initial site selection process.
+The Wind Farm Challenge report used seafloor geology as one of the environmental parameters to assess the suitability of an area of seabed for the construction and running of a wind farm and its likely energy, noting that such data would only be expected to provide an initial impression of a site's suitability and that more accurate data would be gathered from potential sites following the initial site selection process.
 The report states that 'the geology data available from the EMODnet OneGeology portal provided only a rough indication of the character of superficial sediments in the area (North Sea).
 Although a higher resolution of data would have been available from the British Geological Survey (BGS) for UK waters, this would have provided partial coverage of the study area.
 Focused geotechnical sampling would be expected to be undertaken in advance of any licence application being pursued.
 The data shows that the majority of the North Sea is characterized by fine grained sediments with banks of coarser gravel beds running out towards the Dogger Bank.'
-The report also states that only a rough indication of superficial sediments is present in the area with no indication of sediment depth.
-Under the question of 'Are the Commercial Terms Acceptable?' the report said that 'commercial seabed geology products produced by the BGS for the North Sea......would be necessary and expected in the context of a real marine licence application.'
-In the discussion and conclusions, the report noted that the EMODnet-Geology data was not provided in a format that allowed it to be integrated into GIS for analysis alongside other data, but was available as a kml. file, which had to be viewed alongside the outputs of the Wind Farm Challenge after the analysis of core data.
+The report also states that only a rough indication of 'Are the Commercial Terms Acceptable?' the report said that 'commercial seabed geology products produced by the BGS for the North Sea.......would be necessary and expected in the context of a real marine licence application.'
+In the discussion and conclusions, the report noted that the EMODnet-Geology data was not provided in a format which allowed it to be integrated into GIS for analysis alongside other data, but was available as a kml. file, which had to be viewed alongside the outputs of the Wind Farm Challenge after the analysis of core data.

 The North Sea Checkpoint Synopsis Report commented that it was not clear how the full dataset of sediment data could be access via the data holders (the British Geological Survey).
 The Checkpoint reports are available at: https://webgate.ec.europa.eu/maritimeforum/en/node/3723